julzerinos/googlecloud-text-detect-appengine/README.md

-# Project II - GAE for GCP course

-## Processing images using Cloud Functions
+# Processing images using Cloud Functions in the Google App Engine environment

-### Introduction
+## Introduction

-Google App Engine is yet another solution pulled from the never-ending catalogue of Google products, but this time it's for producing applications.
+Google App Engine is yet another solution pulled from the never-ending catalogue of Google products, specifically created for producing applications.
-The idea is simple: backend, frontend, side-end, whatever-end - GAE will host it and make it run perfectly.
+The idea is simple: backend, frontend, side-end, whatever-end - the solution will host it and strive to run it perfectly.
-Unfortunately, that is rarely the case, as the Google platform often riddles the user with false errors or enjoys itself a casual self-entitled prank by disabling random components of the Google Cloud platform.
+Unfortunately, that is rarely the case.
+The Google platform often riddles the user with false errors or allows itself a casual self-entitled prank by disabling random components of the Google Cloud platform every now and then.
 Alas, the terrible contrast between the marketing material and reality is a subject for another time.
 Let us get to the matter at hand - an example of a python3.7 runtime app hosted on the Google App Engine.

+## The Project Overview

 ## Sources